Joshua Hagler at Unit London

 Joshua Hagler is known for his large-scale oil paintings depicting chaotic arrangements of human figures, often psychologically charged and in varying states of tension and conflict.

 Joshua Hagler was born in Mountain Town, Idaho in 1979 and spent his formative years living between rural llinois and Arizona.
 Hagler graduated with a Bachelor of Fine Arts at the University of Arizona in Tucson in 2002 and currently works and resides alongside his partner Maja Ruznic, a fellow contemporary painter, in Los Angeles, California.
 Since 2006, Hagler has exhibited at both group and solo shows in galleries and museums across North and South America, Europe, and Australia.
-In the summer of 2017, he was awarded a place on MICA’s Alfred and Trafford Klots Program for Artists in Brittany, France and is currently attending a year-long Roswell Artist in Residence Program in New Mexico.
-His project proposal for a large-scale installation and exhibition has been chosen by the Brand Library and Art Center in Los Angeles to debut in the Summer of 2018.
+In the summer of 2017, he was awarded a place on MICA’s Alfred and Trafford Klots Program for Artists in Brittany, France and undertook a year-long Roswell Artist in Residence Program in New Mexico.
+His project proposal for a large-scale installation and exhibition was chosen by the Brand Library and Art Center in Los Angeles was debuted in the summer of 2018.

 Hagler was one of the featured artists in our summer group show Looking For U, an exhibition exploring themes of identity and communication in the modern age.